gobytecoin/gobyte/doc/init.md

 Copy gobyted.init to /etc/init.d/gobyted.
 Test by running `service gobyted start`.

-Using this script, you can adjust the path and flags to the gobyted program by setting the GBXD and FLAGS environment variables in the file /etc/sysconfig/gobyted.
+Using this script, you can adjust the path and flags to the gobyted program by setting the GOBYTED and FLAGS environment variables in the file /etc/sysconfig/gobyted.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X